Shopify/sewing-kit-next/packages/core/src/hooks/README.md

 });
 ```

-When you run `sk test`, `sewing-kit` will pick up your configs and plugins and run Jest with your specified option/config values.
+When you run `loom test`, `loom` will pick up your configs and plugins and run Jest with your specified option/config values.